CityBrainChallenge/KDDCup2021-CityBrainChallenge-starter-kit/reports/README.md

-The technical reports are on updating.
+The technical reports of top 10 teams are updated.